 Boyle’s law explains the relationship between the pressure and volume of a perfect gas.
 It states that the volume of a perfect gas is inversely proportional to the absolute pressure, provided temperature and the amount of gas remains constant.
 The particles of a gas are loosely packed in nature; therefore, they are free to move in their surroundings.
-When a container is filled with a perfect gas, its molecules tend to hit the boundary of the container.
-If the volume is decreased, the particles of gas hit the container much more frequently.
-Thereby, increasing the pressure.
+When a container is filled with a perfect gas, the gas molecules tend to hit the boundary of the container.
+If the volume is decreased, the particles of gas hit the container much more frequently, thereby increasing the pressure.
 Similarly, on increasing the volume, the pressure is reduced.
-It is named after chemist and physicist Robert Boyle.
+It is named after Robert Boyle, an Anglo-Irish natural philosopher, chemist, physicist, and inventor.
 He observed that when a compression force is applied to the gas present in a container, it acts as a spring and resists the compression force.
 This is the reason why the original law was published by him in the year 1662 with the title ‘the spring of the air.’

 Examples of Boyle’s Law

 During respiration, our lungs make use of Boyle’s law.
 While inhaling, the lungs are filled with air; therefore, they expand.
 The volume increases, hence the pressure level goes down.
 Similarly, when the lungs are evacuated of air, they shrink; therefore, the volume reduces and the pressure increases.
 The change in pressure and volume is momentary and periodic in nature.

 Flat tyres lack proper shape and strength, which makes it difficult for a vehicle to move properly.
 When air is pressed into flat tyres with the help of an air pump, the air molecules get tightly packed.
 The more be air molecules present in the tyre, the more will be the pressure exerted on the walls of the tyre.
 Hence, inflating flat tyres is yet another example of Boyle’s law in real life.